grok23/IoT-RC-streaming-car/README.md

 In addition the layout of the Blynk mobile app has been uploaded in a zipped file.

-automated webcam streaming by adding a shellscript to the Yun and then running it from within the control .ino files to do this use putty and navigate to the /usr/bin/ folder and create a shellscript file with:     touch cam.sh
+automated webcam streaming by adding a shellscript to the Yun and then running it from within the control .ino files to do this use putty and navigate to the /usr/bin/ folder on the Yun and create a shellscript file with:     touch cam.sh

 then use the vim editor to edit in the camera control line:   vi cam.sh

-and add the line     mjpg_streamer -i "input_uvc.so -d /dev/video0 -r 640x480 -f 15" -o "output_http.so -p 8080" & http://brumbrum.local:8080/
+add the line     mjpg_streamer -i "input_uvc.so -d /dev/video0 -r 640x480 -f 15" -o "output_http.so -p 8080" & http://brumbrum.local:8080/

 then close and save the file
 after that we want to make the file executable so we use:   chmod +x cam.sh

-once that has been done it's a matter of editing the existing sketches for control of the vehicle to include the Process.h library and then running the shellscript from the setup section of the sketch
+once that has been done it's a matter of editing the existing sketches for control of the vehicle to include the Process.h library and then running the shellscript from the setup section of the sketch.
+The DCMoSerialCntrl, button_control_using_blynk .ino files are now updated to include the webcam streaming automation.